Loki in Norse Mythology: Origin Story, Abilities, Mischief, & Symbols

 The term flyting refers to a situation where two or more parties exchange insults (i.e. quarrel) using poems or some sort of poetry.

-In one account of the story (found in the poem Lokasenna), the trickster god Loki got into a heavy flyting with the gods in of hall of Ægir (a sea nymph/giantess).
+In one account of the story (found in the poem Lokasenna), the trickster god Loki got into a heavy flyting with the gods in the hall of Ægir (a sea nymph/giantess).
 Loki levied several insults on the gods, accusing them of being cowards and mocking their arrogance and perverse sexual habits.

 Following the gods praises on Fimageng and Eldir – associates of Ægir – Loki, full of envy, kills Fimafeng.
 Taken aback by Loki’s disrespect, the gods banish Loki out of the event and sends the Sly god running into the forests.